 You could have a fully snatched makeup look with perfect contouring and sharp eyeliner, but if your under-eye bags are prominent, they’ll pull attention from the rest of your look.
-Under-eye bags are notoriously hard to cover, but we’ve got some tips and tricks from professional makeup artists that will help get them under control.
-Of course, makeup can help cover up the swelling and darkness beneath your eyes, but if it’s a chronic issue, you should try a few steps to help clear away the bags.
+Under-eye bags are notoriously hard to cover.
+However, we’ve got some tips and tricks from professional makeup artists that will help get them under control.
+Of course, makeup can help cover up the swelling and darkness beneath your eyes, but if it’s a chronic issue, you should try a few steps to help clear away the bags before application.

 Celebrity makeup artist Sooyon Elina Kim says, “the best thing to do is drink lots of water and get enough sleep,” which we know is easier said than done.
-“Makeup can only do so much, so we want to prep the under eyes with a cool compressor to depuff” and fold serums targeting the under-eye into your daily routine.
+“Makeup can only do so much,” says Kim.
+“So we want to prep the under eyes with a cool compressor to depuff” and fold serums targeting the under-eye into your daily routine.
 If you still have noticeable under-eye bags after trying these tricks, here’s how to cover them up.

 Don’t forget to use an under-eye cream the night before

 Celebrity makeup artist Judi Gabbay knows “under-eye bags can get the best of us, even with eight hours of sleep and your morning cup of joe.”
 One of her top tips to lift and brighten the under eyes is to apply eye cream the night before you plan to wear makeup.
 Her favorite is Charlotte Tilbury Cryo-Recovery Eye Serum ($68).
 “This will ensure a hydrated under eye that won’t crease for blendable coverage.”

 Depuff your under eyes before applying makeup